Which version of AoE2 should I play?

 Ignoring what follows won't prevent you from enjoying single player mode, but you'll encounter synchronization issues after a few seconds of playing online.

-- Quit the game (it is important that you have at least started it once before the next step).
+- Quit the game (it is important that you have started it at least once before the next step).

 - Open a terminal.

-- Execute the following commands (every single character is important, including the quotes).
+- Execute the following commands (every single character is important, including the quotes):

 cd "$(mktemp -d)"